1. Introduction and Objectives

 4.1.
 Technology Decisions

-For the implementation of WIChat, we have selected the following technologies based on their ease of development, scalability, and compatibility with the project requirements:
+For the implementation of WiChat, we have selected the following technologies based on their ease of development, scalability, and compatibility with the project requirements:

 -